 Perhaps the simplest advice we received is just to “Let them see something they haven't seen before.
 Things we've all seen 1000s of times are totally new and amazing to them.
 Even a duck pond!
 Mix it up and they'll be fascinated.”
 That includes the times when the sun doesn’t shine.
 Who doesn’t love splashing in puddles when droplets start falling or making a snowman when blue skies suddenly turn white!
 Whatever the weather, the outdoors awaits.

 So, what are you waiting for?
 While we all love a lazy day on the sofa, getting out and about can be just as fun.
 Even more so if buckets and spades are involved!
 No matter where you are in your family’s journey, from pregnancy to parenthood, there’s plenty of ways to enjoy the outdoors.
-Coffee shops, beaches and parks all await.
+Coffee shops, beaches, camping trips with baby and parks all await.
 Just remember to plan ahead, grab the essentials (for you and baby!), and enjoy a breath of fresh air.
 Here’s hoping for some sun!